Alexander-Stewart/astro-sonify/README.md

 06/28/18: Created a movement system that you can fly around in.
 If you press one of the analog sticks, a ray will shoot out of the controller, and if it hits a desginated spot on the supernova, a screen will pop up with a description of what part of the super nova that is. work hours: 9-5

+07/09/18: Continued learning about shaders to manipulate the asset that allows for volumetric rendering.
+Created a new Movement System, where you move by doing a pulling motion. work hours: 9-5